tarantool/doc/doc/1.10/reference/reference_rock/expirationd.rst

     local function expirationd_run_task(name, space_id, is_tuple_expired, options)
     ...

-At this point, if the above explanation is worthwhile, it's clear that ``expirationd.lua`` starts a background routine (fiber) which iterates through all the tuples in a space, sleeps cooperatively so that other fibers can operate at the same time, and - whenever it finds a tuple that has expired
+At this point, if the above explanation is worthwhile, it is clear that ``expirationd.lua`` starts a background routine (fiber) which iterates through all the tuples in a space, sleeps cooperatively so that other fibers can operate at the same time, and - whenever it finds a tuple that has expired